 I receive occasional emails from readers asking ‘How can I stop my Hilton Honors points from expiring?’ or ‘When do my Hilton Honors points expire?’.
 This series looks at the major hotel loyalty programmes and shows you how to keep valuable points intact.

-If you need to refer to this article in the future, there is a link to it on our ‘Hotel Promos’ page in the Hilton Honors section.
+If you need to refer to this article in the future, there is a link to it on our ‘Hotel Offers’ page in the Hilton Honors section.
 This also includes details of current Hilton Honors promotions.

 About Hilton Honors

 Hilton Honors is the hotel loyalty scheme for a wide variety of hotel brands including Canopy, Conrad, Curio, DoubleTree, Embassy Suites, Hampton, Hilton, Homewood Suites, Home2 Suites and Waldorf Astoria.

 According to the Hilton Honors terms and conditions here (clause 13):

 “Members who do not have eligible activity as defined in a. – d. below in any 12 consecutive month period may be removed from the Program and are subject to forfeiture of all accumulated points.
 At the discretion of Hilton Honors, such Members may be permitted to remain in the Program and removed after five years of inactivity.

 To keep accumulated Hilton Honors Points, the Member must take one of the following actions within a 12 consecutive month period:

 a. stay at a hotel within the Hilton portfolio pursuant to the terms herein